barrett370/ROT/content/Assignments/ICP/Research/software-tooling/basic-demo.md

 func main() {
 	DBConnect()
-	// we use client.NewRowMetric for the example because it's easy, but if you need extra performance
-	// it is fine to manually build the []client.Metric{}. influx, err := DBConnect()
+	influx, err := DBConnect()
 	if err != nil {
 		panic(err)
 	}
 	watch_sensors(influx)
-	// The actual write..., this method can be called concurrently.
 }

 func watch_sensors(influx *influxdb.Client) {